leogx9r/ryzen_smu/README.md

 The driver supports the following module parameters:

-#### `smu_timeout_ms`
+#### `smu_timeout_attempts`

-When executing an SMU command, either by reading `pm_table` or manually, via `smu_args` and `smu_cmd`, the driver will wait for at most, this many milliseconds before considering the command to have timed out.
+When executing an SMU command, either by reading `pm_table` or manually, via `smu_args` and `smu_cmd`, the driver will retry this many times before considering the command to have timed out.

 For example, on slower or busy systems, the SMU may be tied up resulting in commands taking longer to execute than normal.
-Allowed range is from `1` to `5000` milliseconds, defaulting to `1000`.
+Allowed range is from `500` to `32768` milliseconds, defaulting to `8192`.

 #### `smu_pm_update_ms`